mariusavram91/mariusavram/projects.md

 ![classisansible](/assets/projects/classis_ansible.jpg){:class="project"}

 Ansible recipe written for automatisation of Classis.

-Implemented it with Vagrant to improve the effieciency of the development process.
+* I implemented it with Vagrant to improve the efficiency of the development process.

 * I delivered the Ansible recipe for Classis to deploy complete instances of Classis in minutes.
 Includes server configuration and a demo Classis application.